cameronj86/dns-blocklists/README.md

 Therefore, I **additionally** recommend the use of a browser content blocker such as [AdGuard](https://adguard.com), [uBlock Origin](https://ublockorigin.com) or [Ghostery](https://www.ghostery.com/).

 Check out Yokoffing's [Recommended Filters for uBlock Origin](https://github.com/yokoffing/filterlists) for content blocker filter lists.
-For a browser recommendation see also Yokoffing's [I need a browser with ad blocking.
-Which one should I choose?](https://github.com/yokoffing/NextDNS-Config#i-need-a-browser-with-ad-blocking-which-one-should-i-choose)

 > [!TIP]
 > :information_desk_person: [Which version of the lists should I use?](https://github.com/hagezi/dns-blocklists/wiki/FAQ#whatshouldiuse)